pts/tinyveracrypt/README.txt

 Please note that the hidden volume, if any, will be destroyed as part of this.

+Conversion from LUKS doesn't work, because the iv_offset values of TrueCrypt/VeraCrypt vs LUKS are incompatible.

 Q25.
 Which other tools is tinyveracrypt compatible with?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""